miracl3-dreams/python-chatbot-be/README.md

 [https://youtu.be/a37BL0stIuM](https://youtu.be/a37BL0stIuM)

 ## Note
-In the video we implement the first approach using jinja2 templates within our Flask app.
+In the video we implement the first approach is to build a Chatbot using Flask app.
 Only slight modifications are needed to run the frontend separately.
-I put the final frontend code for a standalone frontend application in the [standalone-frontend](/standalone-frontend) folder.

 ## Credits:
 # python-chatbot-be